NirMeir1/autodocgenie-ai/README.md

    - Numeric columns like "Year" may appear as floating-point values when read from Excel.
 The script removes any trailing `.0` so that values such as `2024` are written correctly.
+   - Column headers may appear on any row in the spreadsheet.
+The script automatically searches for the required Hebrew headers and ignores surrounding whitespace.

 2. **Run the script**